didx-xyz/aries-cloudapi-python/docs/Quick Start Guide.md

 Each Docker container's environment parameters can be adjusted via its respective `.env` file, located in a correspondingly named sub-folder within the `environments` directory.
 For example, if you want to change the `auto-provision` setting for the ACA-Py multitenant instance from `true` to `false`, adjust the `ACAPY_AUTO_PROVISION` value in `environments/governance-multitenant/aca-py-agent.default.env`.

 Remember to stop and restart the affected containers after making changes.
 However, be careful when changing settings like port numbers.
 These changes will also need to be reflected in the `docker-compose.yaml` file to ensure that other services are aware of the changes.
-For instance, if you change `ACAPY_ENDPOINT` or `ACAPY_WEBHOOK_URL` in an env file of e.g. the multitenant container, you will also want to look to change the values withing the `docker-compose.yaml` to reflect these changes.
+For instance, if you change `ACAPY_ENDPOINT` or `ACAPY_WEBHOOK_URL` in an env file of e.g. the multitenant container, you will also want to look to change the values within the `docker-compose.yaml` to reflect these changes.

-The [Workflows](Workflows%20Overview.md) and [Common Steps](Common%20Steps.md) documents can help you understand how to use the project's infrastructure once it's up and running.
+The [Common Steps](Common%20Steps.md) document can help you understand how to use the project's infrastructure once it's up and running.